GoInterject/GoInterject.github.io/bApps/InterjectTraining/Capital/CapitalInput.md

 The **A/R** column stands for *Add* or *Replace*, and **N/U** stands for *New* or *Used*.

 >**Things to Remember**
 >* If you change the Asset Type of an existing PO Item, be sure to change the SubType and other information correctly.
-Otherwise on the Save the validation will stop you and tell you to update your PO Item options.
+Otherwise, validation on the Save will stop you and give a warning to update your PO Item options.
 >* If the Asset Type is a Truck, you need to include a Truck Ctr. # with the PO Item.
-On the pull the drop-down options will automatically provide all available Truck numbers.
+On the pull, the drop-down options will automatically provide all available Truck numbers.

 ## Replacement Info